Table of Contents

 Online gambling is now legal in Michigan thanks to legislation passed in the final days of 2019.
 Today, Michigan gambling laws allow land-based casinos to apply for licenses to offer online casino games, poker and sports betting to customers 21 or older across the state.

 Still Waiting for First MI Gambling Sites to Launch

 It will still be some time before the first MI gambling sites are approved to go live.
 The bill authorizing online gambling has been signed into law by the governor, but now the Michigan Gaming Control Board must prepare additional regulations and review licensing applications.

-We are likely looking at a mid to late 2020 launch date for the first online casinos and poker sites, but nothing is set in stone at this point.
+We are likely looking at an early to mid-2021 launch date for the first online casinos and poker sites, but nothing is set in stone at this point.
 We will be watching developments closely and provide updates here as more information becomes known.

 Other Online Gaming Options Are Available in the Meantime

 While we wait for the MGCB to implement the new gaming laws, we do have access to several other forms of online gambling that are legal right now.

 The following sites offer a variety of sports, skilled based and actual gambling games that are legal under Michigan law:

 - Horse Racing Betting: BetAmerica